montezumist/montezumist.github.io/_posts/2017-03-27-testing-code.md

 ---
-title: Testing the display of code with different type of highlighting
+title: "Testing the display of code with different type of highlighting"
 excerpt: This post shows code highlighting
-tags: highlighting rouge
+tags: [highlighting, rouge]
 ---

 In this post I am going to write some code, and then at some point, I will update the _sass/_syntax.css to update the highlight schema that is used here.

+The following code snipped is highlighted using Rouge:
 ```python
 def topological_sort(self):
     """